Help us improve your experience.

 When you use Ansible to manage Junos devices, the most convenient way to access the device is to configure SSH keys.
 SSH keys enable the remote device to identify trusted users.
 Alternatively, you can provide a username and password when you execute modules and playbooks.

 For SSH connections, the Juniper Networks modules first attempt SSH public key-based authentication and then try password-based authentication.
 When SSH keys are in use, the supplied password is used as the passphrase for unlocking the private SSH key.
 When password-based authentication is used, the supplied password is used as the device password.
 If SSH public key-based authentication is being used and the SSH private key has an empty passphrase, then a password is not required.
-However, SSH private keys with empty passphrases are not recommended.
+However, we do not recommend using SSH private keys with empty passphrases.
 To retrieve a password for password-based authentication or password-protected SSH keys, you can prompt for the password from the playbook or command-line, or you can create a vault-encrypted data file that securely stores the password.

 You can specify connection and authentication parameters for the Juniper Networks modules in the following ways.
 If you do not explicitly define the values, default values are used in some cases, as described in Understanding the Default Values for Juniper Networks Modules.
 If you define a parameter’s value in multiple places, Ansible selects the value based on variable precedence, as outlined in Understanding variable precedence in the official Ansible docs.